hbsullivan/CSharpCellar/capstone-proposal.md

 * Linq

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
+* Upon drinking, user should be prompted to add tasting notes and rating.
 * There should be an API (custom built or sourced) that provides information about various wine regions.
 * Add styling with Tailwind
 * Allow option to add photo of wine